DavidJKTofan/davidtofan.com/content/articles/protecting-osi-layers/index.md

 * * *

-### Monitoring
+### Monitoring & Troubleshooting

 * Periodically monitor and review your general setup with the **[Security Center](https://developers.cloudflare.com/security-center/)**, the Zone **[Security Analytics](https://developers.cloudflare.com/waf/analytics/security-analytics/)**, and set up **[Notifications](https://developers.cloudflare.com/notifications/)** for important updates or incidents.

-* Push all raw logs to a storage service, SIEMs, or log managemenet service with [Logpush](https://developers.cloudflare.com/logs/about/).
+* Push all raw logs to a storage service, SIEMs, or log managemenet service with **[Logpush](https://developers.cloudflare.com/logs/about/)**.
 Review my [Cloudflare Logpush](/articles/cloudflare-logpush/) article for more details and setup examples.

 * Set up standalone **[Health Checks](https://developers.cloudflare.com/health-checks/)** to monitor whether an IP address or hostname is online.
 Additionally, the analytics show average latency – measured in round-trip time (RTT) — for individual origins over time.